humbertosouza/3760creditrisk/README.md

 ## About the Problem

 This repository contains the PPTX/PDF depicting the problem, solution and chosen architecture.
 Overall, a developed model was hypothetically approved by a company to go live on cloud.
-The PDF file can be accessed [here.](./CreditScoreAssessmentPresentation.pdf)
+The PDF file can be accessed [here].(./CreditScoreAssessmentPresentation.pdf)

+A Word document close to a SOW format is also attached.
+It focus on the premises taken when the project started and was updated accordingly.
+It does not contain timelines or budget information.
+It contains the CLI for configuring a non-Google Linux VM.
+It can be dowloaded [here.](./3760-Term%20Project%20-%20Credit%20Risk%20Assessment.docx)

 ## Results